Home » Octopus Tracker Tariff Prices

 It is important to glance at your rates each day.

-Octopus suggests you check the price you pay per kWh frequently whilst on the tracker tariff.
+Octopus suggests you check the price you pay per kWh frequently while on the tracker tariff.
 You can check the day rate by looking at your Octopus dashboard.
-By doing this you will get a feel for how much you are paying for your energy.
+By doing this, you will get a feel for how much you are paying for your energy.
 They compare it to checking petrol prices at a garage forecourt.
-If you check often enough you will know if prices are going up or down.
+If you check often enough, you will know if prices are going up or down.
 Remember that the average price you pay per kWh over the month is most important.

 Key facts – Octopus Tracker Tariff.